DV Music Language Converter — Text to Visual to Sound

 • full 88 keys

-Each key can be clicked to hear an electric piano sound.
-This helps users connect the written DV note, the visual color identity, and the actual pitch.
+Each key on the keyboard can be clicked to play its corresponding sound using the currently selected instrument.
+This helps users connect the written DV note, its visual color identity, and the actual pitch through direct interaction.

 4. Example library